Our God is in the protection business!

 The Good Shepherd, Who gave His life for the sheep, is not the Author of sickness, disease or accidents.
 He doesn’t give us these things to teach us a lesson as some may have hinted from the pulpit.

-Oh, yes: our Jesus is always with us, guiding, providing and protecting.
-Yes even, and especially, in the Valley of the Shadow.
+Oh, yes: our Jesus is always with us: Loving, guiding, providing, and protecting, even in the Valley of the Shadow.